Rebecca Long-Bailey: Corbyn leadership

 Long-Bailey was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the 2015 Labour leadership election.
 On 18 September 2015, after Corbyn was elected as leader, she was appointed as a Shadow Minister for the Treasury as part of his first frontbench team.
 She was also appointed to Labour's National Executive Committee by Corbyn as one of three representatives of the front bench, replacing Hilary Benn.

-Long-Bailey was appointed as the Shadow Chief Secretary to the Treasury on 27 June 2016 after resignations from the Shadow Cabinet.
-On Clive Lewis's resignation from the Shadow Cabinet over Corbyn's whipping of the Article 50 vote, Long-Bailey was appointed as the Shadow Secretary of State for Business, Energy and Industrial Strategy on 9 February 2017.
-She was re-elected in the 2017 general election with an increased vote share of 65.5% and an increased majority of 40.2%.
+Long-Bailey was appointed as the Shadow Chief Secretary to the Treasury on 27 June 2016 after there were several resignations from the Shadow Cabinet.
+Following Clive Lewis's resignation from the Shadow Cabinet over Corbyn's whipping of the Article 50 vote, Long-Bailey was appointed as the Shadow Secretary of State for Business, Energy and Industrial Strategy on 9 February 2017.

+At the 2017 general election, she was re-elected to Parliament as MP for Salford and Eccles with an increased vote share of 65.6% and an increased majority of 19,132.

-In 2019, Long-Bailey contributed to the writing of Labour's manifesto for the 2019 general election.
+In 2019, Long-Bailey contributed to the writing of Labour's manifesto for that year's general election.
 She said that "I don't just agree with the policies, I've spent the last four years writing them".

-Long-Bailey was re-elected in the 2019 election with a vote share of 56.8%, a reduction of 8.7 percentage points on the 2017 election result.
+At the 2019 general election, she was again re-elected, with a decreased vote share of 56.8% and a decreased majority of 16,327.